 Take Uber for example.
 Uber was able to take public APIs, such as Google Maps and a payment gateway, combine them with their own unique processes and then deliver them in a mobile application that would end up changing the entire transportation industry.

-APIs can be opportunities to create new revenue streams for existing companies whilst API first companies such as Twilio and Contentful have build businesses built entirely around usage of their services via APIs.
+APIs can be opportunities to create new revenue streams for existing companies whilst API first companies such as Twilio and Contentful have built businesses entirely around usage of their services via APIs.

-This is having a very real impact on a businesses revenue streams.
-According to the authors of Platform Revolution, Salesforce.com generates 50% of its revenues via its API whilst for travel site Expedia a whopping 90% of its revenue is conducted via its API.
+This is having a very real impact on a business's revenue streams.
+Platform Revolution authors state that 50% of Salesforce.com revenues come from its API while for travel site Expedia, a whopping 90% of its revenue is conducted via its API.

 “In the past, the biggest companies were those closest to the data, able to impose a tax, or lock-in to their platform,” says Matt Murphy, a managing director of Menlo Ventures, a seed to growth venture capital firm.
 “In the API economy, the biggest companies may be the ones that aggregate the most data smartly and open it up to others.”